 Control land use planning and development at the airport: Currently, any leaseholders at the High Level Airport must have the permission of both the Town of High Level and Mackenzie County for any improvements or developments they may wish to undertake on their leased property.
 The Town of High Level also needs the permission of Mackenzie County to develop properties or make improvements at the airport.
 As the development authority the Town can establish appropriate land use zoning and development guidelines.

-Protection of the Town of High Level’s water source: Included in the land proposed to be annexed is Footner Lake, the Town of High Level’s water source.
+Protection of the Town of High Level’s raw water source: Included in the land proposed to be annexed is Footner Lake, the Town of High Level’s raw water source.
 Bringing Footner Lake into the Town of High Level through the annexation allows the Town to control land use and development around the lake including its tributaries and outflows.
 This allows the Town to protect its water source and work with the province on measures to stabilize the quality of water coming from Footner Lake.

 Improving the Town of High Level’s wastewater treatment capabilities: The Town is the registered landowner, owns, and operates a wastewater sewage lagoon located within Mackenzie County at 792 2039;1, directly adjacent to the Dene Tha’ First Nation’s Bushe River Reserve 207.
 This lagoon is reaching maximum sewage capacity, and in 2022, the Town purchased SE-33-109-19-5 to the north of 792 2039; 1 to resolve the treatment capabilities of the existing sewage lagoon.
 Annexing these parcels into the Town reduces the Town of High Level’s liability associated with aging wastewater infrastructure and enables the Town the ability to work directly with the Government of Alberta on expanding our wastewater facility or altering our wastewater treatment capabilities located on lands within the Town’s jurisdiction once annexed.